jasperanders/Bachelorthesis/Thesis/md/thesis.md

 Further, different degrees of allowed aid for a question can be identified: In open-book exams, students are allowed to solve the question at hand using any resource.
 These open-book exams rely mostly on both competence and essay-type questions.
 It could be argued that these types of questions resemble a real-world scenario in which access to information is rarely limited.
 Meanwhile, closed question are rendered insignificant in such open-book exam situations, as simple factual knowledge is easily accessible.
 In order to ask closed questions, it is necessary to restrict access to any aid.

 Classic paper-based exams do not provide a feasible way of combining degrees of allowed aid.
 Therefore, some question groups tend to be neglected.
-This constrains the possibilities to create an accurate depiction of an examinees' actual competence.
+This constrains the possibilities to create an accurate depiction of an examinees' actual competence [@Cluskey2011].
 With e-exams, on the other hand, we can implement such a varying degree of usable aid, creating a _partial_ open-book exam.
 This can be achieved by letting students generally use any resource they need to answer the question.
 Additionally, we introduce per question time constraints.
 These time constraints can be adjusted according to the question and question type.
 Leaving closed questions with a strict time constraint and creating an _either-you-know-it-or-you-don't_ situation, where the student has no time to look up any solution.
 Essay-type questions, just as competence questions, can employ more generous time frames, giving the examinees freedom to make use of their tools.

 Ultimately, examination software does not directly impact on what exact questions the examiner asks.
 The content of a question predefines how well this question can predict an examinee's capabilities.
 Still, the use of a partial open-book mode allows for a diverse set of questions.
 This mode allows to test factual, transfer and practical knowledge to an equally valid degree.